Library Search help

 Tip You can easily share the current search query with another device by scanning the QR-code.
 Click on the QR-code button in the navigation menu to display the QR-Code or copy the direct link to the query.

-Your student ID card and Library PIN code allow you to reserve and borrow physical items using the self-service kiosks in your campus' library.
+Your student ID card allows you to reserve and borrow physical items using the self-service kiosks in your campus' library.

 To learn more about borrowing, loan rules and fines, consult the Borrowing, renewing and returning page.